grackle-project/grackle/doc/source/Reference.rst

    .. warning::

       If grackle was configured with ``comoving_coordinates == 0``, this function considers any choice of ``current_a_value`` other than ``GR_SPECIFY_INITIAL_A_VALUE`` or an **EXACT** match to the initial choice of ``a_value`` to be an error.

+.. c:function:: int gr_check_consistency();

+   Verifies the consistency between the header files used during application compilation and the Grackle library dynamically linked against at runtime.

+   This function checks the types of :c:type:`gr_float` are consistent to prevent potential runtime errors caused by mismatched libraries.

+   :rtype: int
+   :returns: 1 (success) or 0 (failure)